 In the end, everybody got hurt.
 Over three hundred people were let go from the jobs Rhode Island wanted so badly.
 Schilling claims to have lost his entire fortune from his baseball career, and had to auction the bloody sock.
 Chafee has a very low popularity rating and announced he would not run for another term.
 The state is suing Schilling, claiming he knew the game was unlikely to succeed (not hard to have seen that coming, since he couldn't get financing in Boston, where there are tons of venture capitalists focused on tech companies) and was attempting to defraud the state.

 L.A.
 Noire competely destroyed Team Bondi due to the lead designer having serious rage issues and treating it like his Magnum Opus.
 In order to get the game back on budget, they hired and chewed up nearly every budding game programmer and artist in Sydney and they were so hostile that publisher Rockstar publicly swore off ever working with them again.
-Said lead designer is now creating another game, titled The Whore Of The Orient.
+Said lead designer reportedly went to work on another project afterward, titled The Whore Of The Orient.
 Team Bondi has been since bought out by the company that produced Mad Max, Happy Feet, and Babe, so there may now be a change in their working conditions...

 Twodevelopers claim this happened to the infamous Last Action Hero licensed game.
 After the planning stage, word from a lawyer came that Arnold Schwarzenegger did not want to be "associated with violence" due to his then-recent involvement in family-friendly comedies, and that the game could not feature him using firearms, completely ruining the original concept.
 This led to the game being hastily retooled as the deadline was fixed with no chance for extension.
 Communication with the legal department was exceptionally slow, leading to the developers being clueless on even basic questions such as whether or not Arnold's character could punch, and the development of the PC version ground to an halt after the graphic artist refused to do work because of an unrelated payment issue with the publisher.